 I've been procrastinating on this story for the past few days.
-I have this weird thing where my mood mimics my environment.
-For instance, we were in Seattle a couple of weeks ago and it was probably the greenest city I've seen besides Portland.
-Trees lined up, plump and healthy, and the vines ran rampantly on the walls of the old buildings.
-Though it was drizzling a lot, my mood was elevated thanks to the plants.
-On the other hand cold, lifeless things take away my energy.
-I don't do well in winter.
+I have this weird condition where my mood mimics my environment.
+For instance, we were in Seattle a couple of weeks ago and it was the greenest city I've seen besides Portland.
+Trees lined up, plump and healthy, and the vines ran up the walls of the old buildings.
+Though it rained a lot, my mood was elevated thanks to the plants.
+But cold, lifeless things take away my energy.
+Which is why I don't do well in winter.

-I stared at the photos for days before finally deciding to get it over with.
-I thought of adding a filter to make my photos look warmer but decided against it.
-Doing so would go against my rule of keeping them as close to how it felt when I took them as possible.
+I've been staring at the photos for days until I finally decided to get it over with.
 Curating this set was definitely a challenge!
+I thought about adding a filter to make my photos warmer but decided against it.
+Doing it is against my principle of keeping them as close to how it felt when I took them as possible.

-We left early in the morning in order to save daylight.
-Since the sun went down at around three in the afternoon, it was important that we followed schedule for every location we visited.
-It was exhausting but at least we were able to visit a lot of places.
+We left early in the morning to save daylight.
+It was already dark at three in the afternoon so we had very little time to check out the stops.
+Being on a tight schedule was exhausting but at least we were able to see a glimpse of the country.

 "Don't take long.
-This is just a quick stopover." the guide said, reminding us of the time.
-I watched as the rest of the group walked with ease while I helplessly flailed my arms and shuffled my feet.
-One of the horses saw me and it marched towards me.
+This is just a quick stopover." the guide said.
+I watched as the rest of the group walked with ease while I helplessly flailed my arms and scuffled my feet on the frozen grass.
+The ground was very slippery and full of horse shit so we had to watch our every step.
+One of the horses saw me and headed in my direction.
 Good horse.
 Come to me, horse.
 I reached out to touch its head but it was only interested in my pink gloves.

-"Don't eat me horse!"
-I said as it tried to bite my hand.
+"Don't eat me, horse!"
+I said when it tried to bite my hand.

-This lady behind me had a concerned look on her face.
+A lady behind me had a concerned look on her face.
 "Oh don't worry, horses don't eat humans."
-I guess she didn't get my sarcasm.
+I guess she thought I'd never seen horses before.

-Reynisfjara is a black pebble beach in the town of Vík somewhere in the southern tip.
+Reynisfjara is a black pebble beach in the town of Vík.
 According to folklore, two trolls were dragging a ship to shore when daybreak came and turned them into stone.
-It just might be the angle of my shot, but I can't seem to see a pattern of a troll in this rock formation.
-They clearly have a very active imagination.
+It might be the angle of my photo, but I can't seem to visualize the trolls on the rock formations.

-Our guide also told us that during summer, lots of puffins are found nesting on the rock cliffs.
-She shared a story of how these perpetually-sad-looking birds are loyal to one partner throughout their lives.
-I wonder what the evolutionary reason is for this monogamy.
+I also learned that during summer, puffins nest on the rock cliffs.
+She shared a story of how these perpetually-sad-looking birds are loyal to one partner their entire lives.
+You wonder what the evolutionary purpose of being monogamous is to these birds.

-A sign was erected on one of the paths and it discouraged people from getting too close to the water in case they collapsed.
-Our guide told us about a news story where a group of Americans had a picnic on a glacier and had to then be rescued after it started floating away.
-That was hilarious but thankfully nobody got hurt.
+A sign stood on one of the paths to discourage people from getting too close to the water.
+There was no way to know if the ice was rigid or fragile so this helped prevent accidents.
+Our guide told us about how a group of Americans had a picnic on a glacier and had to be rescued after it started floating away.
+It was hilarious, but thankfully nobody got hurt.

 At the Skógar Folk Museum, we listened to Icelandic Sagas and stories of what life was like hundreds (or maybe thousands?) of years ago.
-The museum is located somewhere in the middle of nowhere, just a few minutes away from a popular waterfall.
-We didn't get a chance to learn more about the pieces in the museum because of time constraints but we told ourselves we would be back.
+The museum is situated in the middle of nowhere.
+We didn't get a chance to learn about the exhibits in the museum because of time constraints but knew that it meant we had to go back.